Mobhí Clárainech: Veneration

 Mobhí was recognised as a saint by his own pupils soon after his death.
 The 17th-century Martyrology of Donegal recounts the story that when Columba was preparing to take possession of the town of Doire from Aedh, son of Ainmire, he initially refused to do so because he did not have his Mobhí's permission.
-It was only when two of Mobhí's followers met him, carrying the saint's girdle, and informed Columba that Mobhí was dead, that he accepted.
+It was only when two of Mobhí's followers met him, carrying his girdle, and informed Columba that Mobhí was dead, that he accepted.
 Columba then remarked, "Good was the man who had this girdle, for it was never opened for gluttony, nor closed on falsehood".
 Columba later expanded that sentiment into a quatrain: